vc27/WordPress-Login-Security-by-Location-Registration/README.md

 - finding a way to confirm that the phrase the user has constructed is strong enough
 - will it be too hard for uses to create phrases that are strong enough
-- should there be an option to pre-populat?
+- should there be an option to pre-populated?

 ## Nuts and bolts